-EMA3D® Cable 2023 R1 new capabilities and features are ready for use and enables full-device and full-vehicle simulation.
+EMA3D® Cable (now Ansys EMC Plus) 2023 R1 new capabilities and features are ready for use and enables full-device and full-vehicle simulation.

 EMA3D® Cable is a platform-level electromagnetic compatibility (EMC) modeling software used for simulating electromagnetic interference (EMI) and EMC effects to provide design and certification support.